Copyleft: Economic incentive

-The economic incentives to work on copyleft content can vary.
-Traditional copyright law is designed to promote progress by providing economic benefits to creators.
-When choosing to copyleft their work, content creators may seek complementary benefits like recognition from their peers.
+The economic incentives to work on copyleft works can vary.
+Copyright law was originally intended to promote progress by encouraging economic benefits to authors.
+When choosing to copyleft their work, authors may seek complementary benefits like recognition from their peers.

 In the world of computer programming, copyleft-licensed computer programs are often created by programmers to fill a need they have noticed.
 Such programs are often published with a copyleft license simply to ensure that subsequent users can also freely use modified versions of that program.
-This is especially true for creators who wish to prevent "open source hijacking", or the act of reusing open-source code and then adding extra restrictions to it, an action prevented by copyleft-licensing the software.
-Some creators, such as Elastic, feel that preventing commercial enterprises from using and then selling their product under a proprietary license is also an incentive.
+This is especially true for authors who wish to prevent proprietarization, or the act of reusing free software and then adding extra restrictions to it, an action prevented by copyleft-licensing the software.
+Some businesses, such as Elastic, feel that preventing commercial enterprises from using and then selling their product under a proprietary license is also an incentive.

 Furthermore, the open-source culture of programming has been described as a gift economy, where social power is determined by an individual's contributions.
 Contributing to or creating open-source, copyleft-licensed software of high quality can lead to contributors gaining valuable experience and can lead to future career opportunities.